PrestaShop/community-theme-16/README.md

 gulp copy-index      // Copies index.php to all directories and subdirectories inside theme folder

-gulp format-js       // Formats theme .js files using JavaScript style rules defined in .jscsrc using JSCS tool.
+gulp format-js       // Formats .js files using JavaScript style rules defined in .jscsrc using JSCS tool

 gulp create-zip      // Adds Config.xml and theme folder to .zip archive and outputs
                      // the file in root directory